miku/httpgetaway/Slides.md

 > how redirects are processed.
 If returned, the next request is not sent and
 > the most recent response is returned with its body unclosed.

+The if a *policyFunc* is given, it is called and receives the upcoming request and the previous request.

+> The arguments req and via are the upcoming request and the requests made
+> already, oldest first.

 ```go
     ...
     Client: &http.Client{